mucahitkls/tech_notes/Design Patterns/Examples/Iterator Design Pattern in Real-Life Coding.md

 ```

 **Improvements**:
-- **Decoupling**: Your code is now decoupled from the feed's data structure, leading to more flexible and maintainable code.
+- **[[Decoupling in Software Development|Decoupling]]**: Your code is now decoupled from the feed's data structure, leading to more flexible and maintainable code.
-- **Flexibility**: You can change the feed's internal structure without affecting the code that traverses the feed.
+- **[[Flexibility in Software Development|Flexibility]]**: You can change the feed's internal structure without affecting the code that traverses the feed.
 - **Control**: The iterator can provide different ways of traversing the feed, such as filtering certain types of content.

 ## Python Example: Custom Data Aggregator